 We’re in the process of building a Community of Practice where, if you choose to voluntarily apply the Code, you’ll be able to meet other adopters of the code and share best practice.

-If you have any questions about voluntary application of the Code, please contact Penny Babb in the Policy and Standards team at the Office for Statistics Regulation by emailing email@example.com.
+If you have any questions about voluntary application of the Code, please contact Penny Babb, head of Policy and Standards at the Office for Statistics Regulation, by emailing email@example.com.